 John Kerry warning to Liz Truss not to ‘jigger’ with climate change levies

-Tory leadership contender backs 2050 Net Zero target but wants to suspend green tax
+Tory leadership contender backs 2050 net zero target but wants to suspend green tax

-US president Joe Biden’s climate envoy John Kerry has warned Tory leadership contender Liz Truss not to “jigger” with the UK’s plans to achieve Net Zero carbon emissions by slashing green levies which help pay for the transition to clean energy.
+US president Joe Biden’s climate envoy John Kerry has warned Tory leadership contender Liz Truss not to “jigger” with the UK’s plans to achieve net zero carbon emissions by slashing green levies, which help to pay for the transition to clean energy.

-Ms Truss has said that she backs the target of Net Zero by 2050, but wants to suspend levies which add 8 per cent to energy bills in order to do it “in a way that doesn’t harm people and businesses”.
+Ms Truss has said that she backs the target of net zero by 2050, but wants to suspend levies, which add 8 per cent to energy bills, in order to do it “in a way that doesn’t harm people and businesses”.

-But Mr Kerry said that any savings from tax giveaways will be massively outweighed by the cost of extreme weather if global warming is not reined in.
+But Mr Kerry said that any savings from tax giveaways would be massively outweighed by the cost of extreme weather if global warming was not reined in.

-While insisted that he did not want to interfere in the choice of the UK’s next prime minister, he said he would “pointedly and adamantly” advise against any move to water down commitments to carbon reductions confirmed at last year’s COP26 summit in Glasgow.
+While he insisted that he did not want to interfere in the choice of the UK’s next prime minister, he said he would “pointedly and adamantly” advise against any move to water down commitments to carbon reductions confirmed at last year’s COP26 summit in Glasgow.

-Responding to Ms Truss’s plans, he told BBC Radio 4’s World This Weekend: “I obviously don’t want to get involved in the leadership decision with respect to these next weeks and what will happen in the UK.
+Responding to Ms Truss’s plans, he told BBC Radio 4’s The World This Weekend: “I obviously don’t want to get involved in the leadership decision with respect to these next weeks and what will happen in the UK.

 “Every tenth of a degree that we warm is going to cost us trillions more dollars.
 So whatever tax-waylaying or giveaway there is now at the expense of climate is going to be absolutely superceded by the cost of damage.”